Career HubResume

 Two-page resume template - functional format

-This two-page resume template for a skills-based resume is ideal if you're highlighting transferable skills or navigating a career pivot.
+This two-page resume template for a skills-based resume can be used if you're highlighting transferable skills or navigating a career pivot.

 [Your Name]